Euphorbia: Etymology

 The common name "spurge" derives from the Middle English/Old French espurge ("to purge"), due to the use of the plant's sap as a purgative.
 The botanical name Euphorbia derives from Euphorbos, the Greek physician of King Juba II of Numidia and Mauretania (52–50 BC – 23 AD), who married the daughter of Anthony and Cleopatra.
 Juba was a prolific writer on various subjects, including natural history.
 Euphorbos wrote that one of the cactus-like euphorbias (now called Euphorbia obtusifolia ssp. regis-jubae) was used as a powerful laxative.
 In 12 BC, Juba named this plant after his physician Euphorbos, as Augustus Caesar had dedicated a statue to the brother of Euphorbos, Antonius Musa, who was the personal physician of Augustus.
 In 1753, botanist and taxonomist Carl Linnaeus assigned the name Euphorbia to the entire genus in the physician's honor.

 Description

 The plants are annual, biennial or perennial herbs, woody shrubs, or trees with a caustic, poisonous milky latex.
 The roots are fine or thick and fleshy or tuberous.
 Many species are more or less succulent, thorny, or unarmed.
 The main stem and mostly also the side arms of the succulent species are thick and fleshy, and often winged, 15–91 cm tall.
 The succulent trees and large shrubs are mostly confined to southern and eastern Africa, but others are found elsewhere.
 For example, Euphorbia neutra is native to the Caatinga of Brazil and Euphorbia royleana is found in the Himalayan foothills.
-The deciduous leaves may be opposite, alternate, or in whorls.
+The leaves may be opposite, alternate, or in whorls.
 In succulent species, the leaves are mostly small and short-lived.
 The stipules are mostly small, partly transformed into spines or glands, or missing.